 This gun is a naval type twelve pound muzzle-loader.
 Cast in 1816 at Woolwich, England.
 It was brought to Vancouver about 1894.
 The crests of King George III and of the Earl of Mulgrave Master General of Ordnance are on the barrel.

-There is also a related plaque on the Hudson's Bay store on Granville Street.
+There is also a related plaque on the Hudson's Bay store on Granville Street in downtown Vancouver.
 The plaque says:

 The firing of the Nine O'Clock Gun is one of Vancouver's oldest traditions.
 With few exceptions, the gun has been fired every day at 9:00 PM for nearly a century.